 Digital Growth Strategies

-According to Verhoef et al. (2021) digital growth strategies are essential for firms during different phases of digital transformation.
+According to Verhoef et al. (2021), digital growth strategies are essential for firms during different phases of digital transformation.
 Various strategies exist to foster digital growth within firms, with the predominant approach revolving around the utilization of digital platforms (e.g., Broekhuizen et al., 2021).

-Specific to digital firms, especially digital platforms, is their remarkable growth (Verhoef et al. 2021).
-Essential for such growth figures are business models of high scalability and the use of network effects (Verhoef et al. 2021).
-The platforms generate a large user base.
-Furthermore, the platform model suggests (as previously explained) that an increase in users on one side (e.g., customers or suppliers) attracts users from the other side allowing a growth in utility (Eisenmann et al. 2006)
+Specific to digital firms, especially digital platforms, is their remarkable growth (Verhoef et al., 2021).
+Essential for such growth figures are business models of high scalability and the use of network effects (Verhoef et al., 2021) since the platforms generate large user bases.
+Furthermore, the platform model suggests (as previously explained) that an increase in users on one side (e.g., customers or suppliers) attracts users from the other side, allowing a growth in utility (Eisenmann et al. 2006)

 To gain a deeper understanding of how digital firms can use a platform business model for growth, we follow Verhoef et al (2021) and employ the Ansoff matrix (Ansoff, 1957), which identifies four growth strategies: market penetration, product development, market development, and diversification (Ansoff, 1957).